debrouwere/weaponize/README.md

 It is also the engine behind a couple of other projects:

-* [Hector](https://github.com/stdbrouw/hector), a Jekyll-like static site generation framework -- ideal if you're not just optimizing an app but want to use Railgun to build a promotional site or to run your blog.
+* [Hector](https://github.com/stdbrouw/hector), a nascent Jekyll-like static site generation framework -- ideal if you're not just optimizing an app but want to use Railgun to build a promotional site or to run your blog.
 * [Backbone-express](https://github.com/stdbrouw/backbone-express), a server for your Backbone applications that provides a node.js compatibility layer so Backbone routes and view renders work server-side too.

 Railgun uses [Tilt.js](https://github.com/stdbrouw/tilt.js) for template and preprocessor compilation and [Envv](https://github.com/stdbrouw/envv) to provide environments as well as replace common libraries with their equivalent on a public content delivery network.